 19+ Discretionary Learner Support Fund (19+ DLSF)

-The 19+ DLSF is available to support adult learners with meeting some of the associated costs of learning.
+The 19+ DLSF is available to support adult students with meeting some of the associated costs of learning.

-To qualify the learner must be enrolled on an eligible qualification programme funded by the Skills Funding Agency up to and including Level 3 and have an annual household income of below £25,000.
+To qualify the student must be enrolled on an eligible qualification programme funded by the Skills Funding Agency up to and including Level 3 and have an annual household income of below £25,000.

 19+DLSF may help with: